AlasdairF/BinSearch/README.md

 		func (t *KeyValInt) Add(thekey uint64, theval int) bool				Returns whether it exists.
-Replaces old value with the new value if it exists, otherwise adds it in place. func (t *KeyValInt) AddUnsorted(thekey uint64, theval int) func (t *KeyValInt) Build()											Only required to be called after AddUnsorted, otherwise it will shrink array capacity to length. func (t *KeyValInt) Reset() bool									Returns false if the structure is empty (Len() == 0) func (t *KeyValInt) Next() ([]byte, int, bool)						Returns: original slice of bytes, value, EOF (true = EOF) func (t *KeyValInt) Keys() []uint64									Returns slice containing all the keys in order
+Replaces old value with the new value if it exists, otherwise adds it in place. func (t *KeyValInt) AddUnsorted(thekey uint64, theval int) func (t *KeyValInt) Build()											Only required to be called after AddUnsorted, otherwise it will shrink array capacity to length. func (t *KeyValInt) Optimize()										Copies all the data to new slices with capacity equal to length. func (t *KeyValInt) Reset() bool									Returns false if the structure is empty (Len() == 0) func (t *KeyValInt) Next() ([]byte, int, bool)						Returns: original slice of bytes, value, EOF (true = EOF) func (t *KeyValInt) Keys() []uint64									Returns slice containing all the keys in order